arcxp-ce-support/Fusion-Training-User-Stories/README.md

-# fusion-04
+# fusion-05

-On this branch, we have developed our first feature, which we can add to a page or template in PageBuilder.
+On this branch, we have updated our `/sample/color-block` feature to render server side only.

 ## User story
-As a user, I would like to be able to add a feature to my page.
+As a user, I would like to render my feature server side only to improve page performance.

 ## Concepts
-- Features
+- Server Side vs. Isomorphic vs. Client side rendering

 ## New Files on this branch
+- none!

+## Changed files:
-- /features/sample/color-block/default.jsx
+- `/components/features/sample/color-block/default.jsx`

 ## What's next?
-Your next task is to update your feature to render server side only.
-Switch to branch `fusion-05` to see the completed code for the next step.
+One of the many features of PageBuilder is the ability to allow non-technical users to customize the appearance or functionality of their pages without requiring a developer.
+In the next step, we'll learn how we, as developers, can make such functionality available in the PageBuilder UI based on a set of options.
+Switch to branch `fusion-06` to see the completed code for this next step.